madprops/gifmaker/README.md

 This uses a video to extract x number of random frames.

-It places a word somewhere on each frame.
+It places words somewhere on each frame.

 Then joins all frames into a gif.